PURPOSE OF JOB CLASS (NATURE OF WORK)

 (25)-Patient and Inmate Care

-This replaces the existing title of and specification for the class of Mental Retardation Residential Program Supervisory 1 in Salary Group HN 25 approved effective June 23, 1995.
-(Revised to change Agency name)
+This replaces the specification for the class of Developmental Services Residential Program Supervisor 1 (35 Hour) in Salary Group HN 25 approved effective October 18, 2019.
+(Revised to update terminology, modernize format and add an Acknowledgement section) Final No. 23-234